Announcement Type: Competing Supplement.

 Estimated Funds Available

-Individual award amounts are anticipated to be between $70,000 and $191,500 annually.
-The amount of funding available for competing and continuation awards issued under this announcement are subject to the availability of appropriations and budgetary priorities of the funding agencies and the IHS.
+The total funding identified for fiscal year (FY) 2020 is approximately $1,000,000.
+Award amount for the first budget year is anticipated to be $1,000,000.
+The funding available for competing and subsequent continuation awards issued under this announcement is subject to the availability of appropriations and budgetary priorities of the Agency.
 The IHS is under no obligation to make awards that are selected for funding under this announcement.

 Anticipated Number of Awards

-Cooperative agreements awarded by the Department of Health and Human Services (HHS) are administered under the same policies as a grant.
-However, the funding agency is required to have substantial programmatic involvement in the project during the entire award segment.
-Below is a detailed description of the level of involvement required for both IHS and the grantee.
-IHS will be responsible for activities listed under section A and the grantee will be responsible for activities listed under section B as stated:
+Cooperative agreements awarded by the Department of Health and Human Services (HHS) are administered under the same policies as grants.
+However, the funding agency, IHS, is anticipated to have substantial programmatic involvement in the project during the entire award segment.
+Below is a detailed description of the level of involvement required of IHS.

 Substantial Involvement Description for Cooperative Agreement